 For many employees, compliance training is something they muddle through.
 They barely pay attention and rarely retain information.
 To get them more engaged, customize the class to their needs.
-Let them study from their device of choice, whether it’s a mobile phone or smartwatch.
+Let them study from their device of choice, whether it’s a mobile phone or smartwatch – so make sure your compliance training software supports mobile.
 Offer context and stories, incorporating videos and feasible responses to non-compliance.
 Above all else, use this checklist to ensure that you cover each crucial component.

 Gamification works wonders for online compliance training, as it adds the entertainment element that is often missing.
 Read the article 6 Tips To Gamify Compliance Online Training Courses to discover how you can transform your online compliance training courses into amazing gamification experiences.